 Emotional stress is also heightened for those relocating with their families, particularly if their spouse and children find it hard to adapt.
 Expatriate spouses can suffer from feelings of isolation, putting relationships under strain.
 Employers can offer spousal support by helping them secure employment, establish a social network or develop a sense of purpose.

-Tackling expat mental problems is very important as employees that experience high levels of stress are less likely to perform well struggling to meet expectations – not dealing with these issues can result in assignment failure and premature repatriation.
+Tackling expat mental problems is very important as employees who experience high levels of stress are less likely to perform well struggling to meet expectations – not dealing with these issues can result in assignment failure and premature repatriation.

 Organisations are not alone in preparing their employees for life abroad and tackling mental health issues.

-At Cornerstone we can provide you and your employee with the required vital assistance, covering all the critical stages of the assignment – pre, during and post move.
+At Cornerstone we can provide you and your employee with the required vital assistance, covering all the critical stages of the assignment – pre, during and post-move.
 Contact us to find out how we can help you and your employees make the most of this opportunity!